xRoier/SCPSL-Translations/.github/ISSUE_TEMPLATE/translation-issue.md

 ---

-**Describe the bug**
+**Describe the issue you are experiencing**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 (If this is a game bug, please report it here instead: https://support.scpslgame.com/bug-report )